IllustratedMan-code/Planner/scientific-writing/proposal/proposal-david-lewis.typ

 = Innovation

+#quote()[
+  I feel like I am wrestling with my lack of knowledge about specific implementation details that I know exist but don't have a solid intellectual understanding of.
+For example, I know that to obtain useable ChIP-seq data, one must perform 'peak calling' to obtain the usable data.
+However, I do not know the details of this process.
+I'm not super sure of what processes are considered 'default' and which require detailed descriptions.
+I don't think I am struggling with the exercise of writing the innovation section, just that I would have lots of PI-specific questions.
+]

 == Techinical innovation - Development of computational pipeline A computational pipeline would be developed for completing the comparitive analysis of PU.1 activity in immune cell types but would be applicable to any future study that compares transcription factor activities between cell types.

 == Novel PU.1 relationships to previously unstudied cell types

+To identify novel PU.1 relationships, motif enrichment analysis would be performed to first identify potential binding partners.
+Then additional ChIP-seq experiements would be performed to assess the validity of the likely binding partners.
+Additionally, identification of the relationships between separate ChIP experiments would be done by performing intersection analysis of the resulting peaks.

-Applying Homer + RELI + GREAT analysis on new and previously studied data to perform comparitive analysis between cell types.
+Applying Homer + RELI + GREAT analysis on new and previously studied data to perform comparitive analysis between cell types. #margin-note()[Which specifics do I save for the Approach?]

 == Identification of novel drug interactions